Training-Free Reward-Guided Image Editing via Trajectory Optimal Control: Limitations and future work

 \section{Limitations and future work}

 Our framework, grounded in trajectory optimal control, has several inherent limitations: First, it fundamentally requires the reward function to be differentiable, as the computation of the adjoint state relies on its gradient.
-While the same assumption is shared for most guided sampling methods, this prerequisite limits our method to directly apply to objectives that are non-differentiable or discrete, such as direct human feedback.
-Second, the number of model evaluations in our method is proportional to $T$ and $N$, leading to about 80\% more required time than guided sampling-based methods, as shown in Table~\ref{tab:time}.
-Finally, while this work comprehensively validates for 2D image editing, its generalization to other domains like video, 3D models, or audio remains for future research.
+While this assumption is shared for most guided sampling methods, this prerequisite limits our method to directly applying to objectives that are non-differentiable or discrete, such as direct human feedback. \add{However, this limitation represents a promising avenue for future work; the framework could be extended to black-box settings by employing Zeroth-Order gradient estimation techniques to approximate the reward gradients numerically~\citep{kim2025free2guide}.} Second, the number of model evaluations in our method is proportional to $T$ and $N$, leading to about $40\sim60$\% more required time than guided sampling-based methods, as shown in Table~\ref{tab:time}. \add{Nevertheless, as demonstrated in our efficiency-performance trade-off analysis (\Figref{fig:discussion1}), our method establishes a superior Pareto frontier compared to baselines.
+This indicates that the performance gain justifies the additional computational cost, and our method maintains its advantage even when baselines are given an equivalent computational budget.} Finally, while this work comprehensively validates the framework for 2D image editing, its generalization to other domains like video, 3D models, or audio remains for future research. \add{Additionally, investigating optimal reward-aware trajectory initialization strategies beyond deterministic inversion could be valuable for further accelerating convergence.}